Yes OO Tu//You and Me

 Yesterday around six pm a big rocket hit the school and the convent and both places are severely damaged.
 Thank God we were not home we were in church when this happened.
 On our way back home a big propane tank thrown by the rebels exploded in front of the car that we were riding and by a heavenly intervention none of us in the car was hurt I almost were thrown from the car...
 Now we have to fix all damaged places.
 We are emotionally and physically very tired and exhausted.

-Kohar Mardirossian Pelter, SOAR Grant and Corporate Funding Director, announced that Hilton Foundation for Sisters has donated ANOTHER $10,000, now totaling $20,000 since January 2016, in Emergency Grant funds as a humanitarian relief for Sr. Louisa in Aleppo, Syria.
+Kohar Mardirossian Pelter, SOAR Grant and Corporate Funding Director, announced that Conrad N. Hilton Fund for Sisters has donated ANOTHER $10,000, now totaling $20,000 since January 2016, in Emergency Grant funds as a humanitarian relief for Sr. Louisa in Aleppo, Syria.

 SOAR has distributed over $500,000 of Disaster Relief to the Syrian Armenian orphanages, children and families in Aleppo (Syria) and Syrian Armenian Refugees in Yerevan (Armenia)

 Go here for a complete list of distributions